Khoert/Youtube_Guide/README.md

 To use the Youtube Guide you need to sign on for both API keys.
 For the Youtube API key instructions see https://developers.google.com/youtube/v3/getting-started.
-The Anyscale API instructions are available on https://app.endpoints.anyscale.com/.
+The Anyscale API instructions are available at https://app.endpoints.anyscale.com/.

-This API key must be added to the script YT_guide_v2.py in line 38.
-This API key must be added to the script YT_guide_v2.py in line 28.

-## Usage:
+## Usage
 On the "YT guide" page you can enter your search term, for which Youtube videos will be summarized.
 On the "Read out" page you can retrieve all summaries you generated before.
-Addtionally you can generate an audio instead of reading the summary.
+Additionally you can generate an audio instead of reading the summary.

 ### Installation